bioglaze/aether3d/README.md

 ## OS X / GNU/Linux

-  - Open the project Engine/Aether3D_OSX in Xcode and build it or run the Makefile.
+  - Open the project Engine/Aether3D_OSX or Engine/Aether3D_OSX_Metal in Xcode and build it or run the Makefile.
   - Open the project Samples/01_OpenWindow/OpenWindow.xcodeproj and run it or run the Makefile.

 ## iOS